Eating cruciferous veggies can lead to gas, but there are ways to minimize discomfort.

 The Benefits of Fermentation

 Fermentation is another technique worth exploring if one wants to enjoy cruciferous vegetables without the gassy aftermath.
-Fermented foods like kimchi or sauerkraut contain probiotics that help balance gut bacteria and improve digestion overall.
+Fermented foods like kimchi or sauerkraut contain live or active cultures when unpasteurized, and the fermentation process can change the texture and carbohydrate profile of cabbage.

 Incorporating fermented versions of these veggies into meals has been a game-changer for me!
-Not only do they taste fantastic, but they also seem to aid in breaking down those pesky sugars that lead to gas production.
+Not only do they taste fantastic, but they also seem easier for my stomach than a huge raw cabbage salad.
+Still, fermented foods can be salty or strong, so small servings are a smart place to start.

 Beyond Heat: Pre-Prep Techniques that Really Work